 2. Connect Bluetooth keyboard Android

 A Bluetooth Keyboard can also be connected to your Android phone and is more convenient and easier to set up.
-Here’s how:
+Here’s how you do it:

 - Turn on Bluetooth on both devices.